 Eating a healthy diet and exercising is extremely important as we get older, but sometimes we need an extra boost from nutritional supplements.
 Below are the most common nutrient deficiencies in seniors, according to the Academy of Nutrition and Dietetics1:

 Potassium is an essential mineral that is involved in the function of every cell in the human body.
 Being one of the most abundant minerals in the body, it is also an important electrolyte that assists with muscle function2.
 Many relate potassium with bananas, but other foods that contain the mineral include leafy green vegetables, oranges, sunflower seeds, and potatoes.

 2. Vitamin B-12

 Fiber is important for our digestive health and regular bowel movements.
 It can also help you feel fuller for longer, improve cholesterol and blood sugar levels, and may prevent diabetes, heart disease, and bowel cancer4.
+Fiber also helps feed your gut bacteria which supports digestive health and can affect your immune health and mood.
 Foods like whole-grains, vegetables, and fruits are some of the best sources of fiber.

 5. Vitamin D